 My work includes documentary, fiction, dance, poetry and most recently, theater & performance.
 I also facilitate creativity writing workshops.

-She has written about and traveled in India, Mexico, Mongolia and Palestine, among others.
+I've written about and traveled in India, Mexico, Spain, Mongolia and Palestine, among others.

 Awards include a Fiction Fellowship from the New York Foundation for the Arts (NYFA), a Jerome Foundation Emerging Artist's Fellowship and a Fulbright grant to Mongolia to experience and record life in nomadic communities.

 Currently developing and touring The Good Manners of Colonized Subjects, a solo play about art, fear, colonization, liberation that incorporates poetry and dance drawn from flamenco and Sanskrit drama.